proxmox/proxmox-backup/docs/certificate-management.rst

 .. note::

-   To transfer files to and from your `Proxmox Backup`_, you can use secure copy: If your desktop runs Linux, you can use the ``scp`` command-line tool.
+   To transfer files to and from your Proxmox Backup, you can use secure copy: If your desktop runs Linux, you can use the ``scp`` command-line tool.
 If your desktop PC runs windows, please use an scp client like WinSCP (see https://winscp.net/).